 Section 12 of this bill changes requirements regarding the reporting and investigation of an incidence of bullying or cyber-bullying.
 Under section 12, a principal, or his or her designee, who receives a report of bullying or cyber-bullying must immediately take any necessary action to stop the bullying or cyber-bullying and ensure the safety and well-being of any reported victims.
-Before the end of that or the next school day, the principal or designee must notify the parents or guardians of every pupil reported to be involved in the bullying or cyber-bullying, as applicable.
-The principal or designee must interview all of the pupils reported to be involved and the parents or guardians of those pupils, and the investigation must be completed within 48 hours after receiving the report of the bullying or cyberbullying.
+Before the end of that or the next school day, the principal or designee must notify the parents or guardians of every pupil reported to be involved in the bullying or cyber-bullying, as applicable, or make a good faith effort to do so if the contact information for the parent or guardian in the records of the school is not correct.
+The principal or designee must interview all of the pupils reported to be involved and the parents or guardians of those pupils, and the investigation must be completed within 2 school days after receiving the report of the bullying or cyber-bullying or within 3 school days if any of the persons is unavailable to be interviewed.
 After completing the investigation, the principal or designee must complete a written report of the investigation.
 Subject to applicable federal privacy laws, the report must be made available to the parents or guardians of all the pupils who were reported to be involved in the bullying or cyber-bullying, as applicable.